+Our contributions.
 We present the design of a scalable and secure cryptographic service that can be adopted to support large-scale networked systems, which require strong authentication from a large population of users.
-Our approach leverages some better protected servers to help accommodate such authentication needs.
-Specifically, the servers may provide cryptographic services to the users, perhaps for some economic or social incentives.
-Compared with previous proposals for a similar purpose, our service has the following features:
+Specifically, our approach leverages some better protected servers to help protect the users' private signing keys and functionalities.
+Compared with a standard twoparty threshold digital signature system (i.e., a user's private key is split into two shares such as one is stored on the user's machine and the other is stored on a remote server) and previous proposals for a similar purpose, our service has the following features: